lstwn/masterthesis/notes/datalog_grammar.md

 overview of the differences.

 The missing compile-time checks for the conversion from pest's API to the target types are a major downside.
-Hence, we decided to use [nom] for the parser.
+Hence, we decided to use [nom].

 ## Evaluation Order via Dependency Graph